-Much of the site has been historically cleared of trees and vegetation for agricultural purposes.
-The site was historically utilised for small-scale market garden activities however currently it is used primarily for the production of ornate tree species.
-Endangered Ecological Communities (EECs) including Sydney Turpentine Ironbark Forest occurs in the southern part of the site (see Figure 1 on the previous page).
+Much of the northern, central and western parts of the site have been historically cleared of trees and vegetation for agricultural purposes.
+Endangered Ecological Communities (EECs) including the Sydney Turpentine Ironbark Forest and Shale Sandstone Transition Forest occur in the south and eastern parts of the site (see Figure 1).
 The vegetation forms part of the Georges Creek riparian corridor.

-The land falls gently from the northern boundaries in a southerly direction from the ridge line at Old Northern Road.
-Average gradients of 5% are observed across the site with the steepest slopes occurring in the south-east corner to the farm dam.
+The land falls gently from the western boundary in an easterly direction from the ridge line at Old Northern Road.
+Average gradients between 5-8% are exhibited across the site with the steepest slopes observed in the south-east and south-west corners.